krzys9876/simple_xlsx_writer/README.md

 First and foremost, the two existing engines I use (*openpyxl*, *xlsxwriter*) available in *pandas* do not store large files efficiently.
 The problem is when I must load large number of records, sometimes beyond Excel limit (2^20 = 1048576) and then send it over email
 (this is quite often the easies way to share data...).
-The files get way big.
+The files get way too big.

 Secondly, I just want to understand *xlsx* internals and use the simples possible code to handle files.
 As a side effect, it is simpler and faster than using some other libraries.